How to protect your interest as a debtor when goods are repossessed within New Zealand

-If you owe money under a credit agreement, the creditor cannot repossess the goods unless he or she follows the procedure set down in the CREDIT (REPOSSESSION) ACT 1997 (see below for this procedure).
+If you owe money under a NZ credit agreement, the creditor cannot repossess the goods unless he or she follows the procedure set down in the CREDIT (REPOSSESSION) ACT 1997.
 A credit agreement means hire-purchase agreements and other security instruments, such as chattel mortgages (secured loans) and security interests over motor vehicles.
-(See further How to exercise a creditor's right to repossession.)
+(See How to exercise a creditor's right to repossession.)

 The Act does not of itself give the creditor a right to repossess: it merely says how repossession must be carried out if the creditor has a right to repossess under your particular agreement.
 It is an offence punishable by a fine if the creditor repossesses without following the set procedure; if this happens you can also apply to the court for relief (see below).

 The Act says that the creditor cannot repossess the goods unless you are in default under the credit agreement (you should look at its particular terms) or if the creditor has reasonable grounds to believe that the goods are at risk of being removed, destroyed or damaged.